-- Briefly press the power button. - If the display is closed, open the display.
+- Briefly press the power button.

+- If the display is closed, open the display.

+- Press a key on the keyboard.

+- Tap or swipe the TouchPad.

 When the computer exits Sleep, the power lights turn on and your work returns to the screen.